Find valuable information.

 Note: You cannot perform FRET experiments using Qdot™ nanocrystals as both donor and acceptor.

 Hydrophilic Qdot™ nanocrystals are stored and shipped in borate buffer pH 8.3–9.0, and organic Qdot™ nanocrystals are stored and shipped in decane.
-We have examined the stability of Qdot™ nanocrystals in a variety of other solvents; please see Solvent Stability for more information.
+We have examined the stability of Qdot™ nanocrystals in a variety of other solvents; please contact customer support for more information.

 Qdot™ nanocrystals do not require the use of antifades as they do not photobleach or fade in the same manner as a chemical dye.
 In our studies, Qdot™ nanocrystals work best with the following mountants: